Courthouse Office Decorating Contest

 Friday, 10:00 am – 4:00 pm; Cambria County Historical Society – Display throughout the Holiday Season

 The entire community is invited to participate in our gingerbread contest, sponsored by the Cambria County Historical Society.
 While the contest is for entrants age 18 and under, everyone is welcome to display their own gingerbread masterpiece!
 The structure of the entry may be made of non-edible materials but all visible surfaces must be edible.
-Prizes will be awarded for most representative of the HOLIDAYS, most ARTISTIC, most representative of CAMBRIA COUNTY HISTORY, and Best of Show.
-View the guidelines here.
+Prizes will be awarded for most representative of the HOLIDAYS, most ARTISTIC, most representative of CAMBRIA COUNTY HISTORY, Most CREATIVE and SANTA’s WORKSHOP.

-Entries must be dropped off at the Historical Society between 10am and 4pm on Tuesday, November 29th through Thursday, December 1st.
+Entries must be dropped off at the Historical Society between 10am and 4pm on Tuesday or Wednesday, December 3rd & 4th between 10 and 4, or Thursday, December 5th from 11 to 6.
 NO ENTRIES will be accepted on Friday.
 Call 472-6674 if you have any questions about the dates and times for drop-off.

 Join the fun and start your own Christmas tradition!
-Visit the gingerbread display from 10 am to 4 pm and 6:30 pm to 8:30 pm on Friday, or on Saturday from 12:30 pm to 3 pm during the Holiday Open House, and throughout the holiday season.
+Visit the gingerbread display from 10 am to 4 pm on Friday, or on Saturday from 12 pm to 4 pm during the Holiday Open House, and throughout the holiday season.

 This traditional opening of Ebensburg’s Christmas season is made bigger and better for the Dickens celebration.